 Some precautions you need to keep in mind while getting rid of roaches in your fridge:

-As roaches like warm temperature, make sure you don’t switch off your refrigerator for long periods of time like when you are going out for vacation
+- As roaches like warm temperature, make sure you don’t switch off your refrigerator for long durations like when you are going out for vacation, etc.

-Do not use any kind of chemical pesticide or any kind of substance inside the refrigerator as it could poison your food and prove to be fatal.
+- Do not use any kind of chemical pesticide or roach foggers inside the refrigerator as it could poison your food and prove to be fatal.

-Throw out all the food inside the fridge once an infestation has been spotted inside the fridge.
+- Throw out all the food from the fridge once an infestation has been spotted inside.

-Use gloves while cleaning the refrigerator, so you don’t come in direct contact with anything they may have left behind.
+- Use gloves while cleaning the refrigerator, so you don’t come in direct contact with anything they may have been left behind.

-Cockroaches in the refrigerator is not a problem you should have to deal with.
-But these are pesky little creatures and make their way into any place imaginable.
+But these are pesky little creatures have a way of squeezing themselves into any place imaginable.